 As a small business owner, you could look for information about the application, submit objections, and head to hearings.
-You could speak up for other businesses like yours and ensure that the fees aren’t unreasonable.
-This is time-consuming work, but it could help you to lower the next bill that comes your way.
-But once the tariffs are set, they are set.
+You could speak up for other businesses like yours and ensure the fees aren’t unreasonable.

 Who Collects Tariffs?

-In Canada, there are two main performing rights organizations (PROs) that have the authority to collect tariffs on behalf of the people who hold a copyright to the music played.
-Those two companies are SOCANand Re:Sound.
-As points out, these two companies serve Connect Music Licensing different copyright stakeholders.
+In Canada, two main performing rights organizations (PROs) have the authority to collect tariffs for the people who hold the copyright to the music played.
+Those two companies are SOCAN and Re:Sound.

 - Music publishers

-Re:Sound represents the people who play on recorded music as well as the record companies that produce the recordings you play.
+Re:Sound represents the people who play on recorded music and the record companies that produce the recordings you play.
 They are not involved with composition as much as execution.